-3. Discussion and possible action to recommend the reappointment of Mr. Dan Valle to a second term of office as a Cochise County Private Sector Representative on the Executive Board
+4. Discussion and possible action to recommend the reappointment of Mr. Dan Valle to a second term of office as a Cochise County Private Sector Representative on the Executive Board

 Randy Heiss stated that Dan Valle has served the previous 2 years as a Cochise County PSR and is eligible, and willing, to serve a second term.
 Randy directed members to the packet memo about Mr. Valle and stated he would be honored to have him serve another term.
-Derek Rapier advised he has had interaction with Mr. Valle and has found him very impressive and a very good representative.
+Randy advised that Mr. Valle's reappointment was unanimously recommended for approval by the Administrative Council.

-Derek Rapier made a motion to recommend to the Executive Board the reappointment of Mr. Dan Valle to a second term of office as a Cochise County Private Sector Representative on the Executive Board; second by Steve Pauken
+Councilmember Bill Barlow made a motion to reappoint Mr. Daniel Valle to a second two-year term as a Cochise County Private Sector Representative on the Executive Board; second by David Gomez